Apple’s default browser is Safari, and its default search engine is Google. Sometimes, we want to customize our experience, and it’s possible.

 • 2.
 Bing

 A noteworthy alternative to Google.
 Bing has gained popularity due to its new product – ChatGPT.
-Its strong integration with Microsoft services, voice search capabilities, and diverse search results, including helpful images and videos, make it a compelling option for those looking for a different option besides G.
+Its strong integration with Microsoft services, voice search capabilities, and diverse search results, including helpful images and videos, make it a compelling option for those looking for a different option besides the big G.

 • 3.
 Yahoo